8 Day / 7 Night Antigua to Barbuda Sailing Itinerary

 Today we head up to Codrington, which is the main settlement on Barbuda.
 There are little shops that you can look around and numerous little pubs.

 Roads meander around, and you will see numerous horses and donkeys.
 A boat ride can also be arranged to take you to the frigate bird colony.
 This is a great experience where you can get up close to the birds to take pictures.

 After breakfast, we sail to English Harbour, home of Nelsons Dockyard and formerly the English naval base.
 You can wander around this historic site and visit the old English Bar and some interesting gift shops.
-A taxi can be arranged to Shirley Heights, where you can enjoy a drink and view the picturesque English Harbour while the sun is setting.
+A taxi can be arranged to Shirley Heights, where you can enjoy a drink and view the picturesque English Harbour while the sun sets.
 The day finishes by returning to your yacht for dinner.

 “As the wind blows, so shall the sail”.

-Whether it is deep-sea diving, snorkeling, or on-land sightseeing that interests you most, we will build an Antigua Barbuda sailing itinerary that best suits your interests and desires.
+Whether deep-sea diving, snorkeling, or on-land sightseeing interests you the most, we will build an Antigua Barbuda sailing itinerary that best suits your interests and desires.
 This is just a sample of what your yacht charter adventure in Antigua & Barbuda may look like.
 Furthermore, weather – or other outside factors – may require your Captain to set an alternative course for the duration of your trip.